Clyde Reflections is a meditative, cinematic experience based on the marine environment of the Firth of Clyde in Scotland, UK.

 We have set the richness and diversity of perceptions of the Clyde against the backdrop of a marine environment which has been both altered by people and enriched by its intangible cultural heritage.

-This project builds on successful collaborative work by the art-science team Hurrel and Brennan, that has includes; Sea Stories an innovative online cultural map of the sea, based around the island of Barra, Scotland, and the full-colour publication Belonging to the Sea, based around the islands of Arranmore, off Donegal, and Barra (Co-authored by Iain MacKinnon and Ruth Brennan, Photography by Stephen Hurrel).
+This project builds on successful collaborative work by the art-science team Hurrel and Brennan, that includes; Sea Stories an innovative online cultural map of the sea, based around the island of Barra, Scotland, and the full-colour publication Belonging to the Sea, based around the islands of Arranmore, off Donegal, and Barra (Co-authored by Iain MacKinnon and Ruth Brennan, Photography by Stephen Hurrel).
 For links to all these collaborative projects see: www.mappingthesea.net